 In this blog post, we’ll explore what open-ended questions are, how to ask them, and provide some examples to help you use them in your surveys.

-What is Open-Ended Questions?
+What is an Open-Ended Question?

-Open-ended questions are free-form survey questions that allow and encourage respondents to answer in open-text format to answer based on their complete knowledge, feeling, and understanding.
+Open-ended questions are free-form survey questions that allow and encourage respondents to answer in open-text format to answer based on their complete knowledge, feelings, and understanding.
 The detailed response to this question is not limited to a set of options.

 Unlike a closed-ended question that leaves survey responses limited and narrow to the given options, an open-ended question allows you to probe deep into the respondent’s detailed answers, gaining valuable information about the subject or project.
 The detailed responses to these qualitative research questions can be used to attain detailed and descriptive information on a subject.